solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 solana config set --keypair keyH23FC3gG4miLPCTTDWuD9PDX6E6V9kBk681ZnvQm.json
 ```

+Make sure to keep the contents of the keypair file safe.
+Whoever owns the key
+will be able to control the token mint and be able to mint tokens, update
-From now on all commands you run in the CLI will use this keypair by default.
+metadata and potentially freeze token accounts.
+From now on all commands you run
+in the CLI will use this keypair by default.
+You can see the current
-You can see the current configuration by running:
+configuration by running:

 ```bash
 solana config get